immediatemediaco/argo-helm/README.md

 - Compatible with AWS Secrets Manager CSI Driver and other CSI providers.

 > **Note:**
-> This fork is maintained internally for secure deployments of ArgoCD where Kubernetes Secrets are not permitted due to organizational or compliance policies.
+> This fork is maintained internally for secure deployments of ArgoCD where Kubernetes Secrets are not permitted due to security reason.
-> Ensure that the corresponding AWS Secrets Manager entries and CSI volume mounts are correctly configured before deployment.
+> Ensure all required secrets (e.g., Redis password, admin password) are available via CSI mount, deployment will fail if CSI files are missing, as no fallback or default secret mechanism exists.
-> The chart behavior otherwise remains aligned with the official upstream ArgoCD Helm chart.
+> This fork is not compatible with the upstream ArgoCD Helm chart; all Kubernetes secret-related functionality has been permanently removed.

 ---